ntutshop/ntut-shop/README.md

 # ntut-shop

-> My flawless Nuxt.js project
+> The final project of NTUT database course.

 ## Build Setup